Agrawal-Ayush-009/Sudoku-Solver/README.md

 1.Enter the Sudoku in 10 X 10 matrix in main() function.

-2.Run the Code
+2.Run the Code.

-3.Get the Solution
+3.Get the Solution.